2009 Dollywood Nesting Season

 Featuring our non-releasable Bald Eagle nesting pairs

-Video below shows baby eaglet from the nest of non-releasable Bald Eagles Brave Heart & Honor.
+The video below shows an eaglet from the nest of non-releasable Bald Eagles Brave Heart & Honor.
 The second egg in the video was infertile.

 Non-releasable breeding Bald Eagles ‘Liberty’ and ‘Justice’ laid three infertile eggs in early April 2009 at the American Eagle Foundation’s United States Eagle Center at Dollywood.
 Three other infertile eggs were also laid by two other non-releasable bald eagle breeding pairs, for a total of six eggs that did not hatch this season.